-From 2010 to 2016, lawmakers in New Hampshire introduced 25 pieces of gambling related legislation, with 23 of these bills either killed in the house or tabled in the senate, and only two being signed into law.
+From 2010 to 2016, lawmakers in New Hampshire introduced 25 pieces of gambling-related legislation, with 23 of these bills either killed in the house or tabled in the Senate, and only two being signed into law.
 The two that made it did not provide any significant changes other than increasing betting limits in charitable poker games.
-As far as New Hampshire sports betting opportunities go, no amount of effort could change the legal status of sports related wagering in the state.
-This is due to the application of several US federal laws that carry precedence concerning the governance of US based bookmakers.
 Despite this, New Hampshire residents do have access to legally sanctioned USA online sportsbook gambling opportunities; you just need to know where to look.
 This guide will lay out the nuances of navigating the sports betting market without violating any state or federal laws in the process.

 Best Online Sports Betting Site